desoumyadeep/narative_visualization/readme.md

-- If the user is interested to view the details of the data they can do a mouse over and view the details in tooltip
+- If the user is interested to view the details of the data he/she can do a mouseover and view the details in tooltip

 ![image-20210728161417666](readme.assets/image-20210728161417666.png)

 *Figure 7: Chart with Tooltip*

-To highlight the portion of the chart and urge viewers to focus annotations have been used in every chart to drive home the message.
+To highlight the portion of the chart and urge viewers to focus, annotations have been used in every chart to drive home the message.

 ![image-20210728190537893](readme.assets/image-20210728190537893.png)